m50d/m50d.github.com/_posts/2017-08-28-the-kids-are-all-right.md

 ---
+title: "The Kids are All Right (Gundam Seed 29)"
 layout: default
-title: The Kids are All Right (Gundam Seed 29)
 ---
 ![](/unrealistic.jpg)